megakemp/megakemp.github.io/_posts/2014-05-09-a-gentle-introduction-to-mechanical-keyboards.md

      class="article" />
 > "It sure sounds like you're a fast typist!"

-she used to say after hearing the racket coming from my room.
-Little did she know that, most of the time, what came out on the sheet of paper was pure [gibberish](http://en.wikipedia.org/wiki/Gibberish).
+she would say when she heard the racket coming from my room.
+Little did she know that what came out on the sheet of paper was actually [gibberish](http://en.wikipedia.org/wiki/Gibberish).
 Or maybe she was just being kind.

-Anyway, I enjoyed the feeling of pressing those stiff plastic buttons and hear the sound that the metallic arm made every time it punched a letter.
+Anyway, I enjoyed the feeling of pressing those stiff plastic buttons and hear the sound made by the metallic arm every time it punched a letter.

-Today I continue to enjoy a similar experience on my computer by using a [mechanical keyboard](http://deskthority.net/wiki/Mechanical_keyboard).
+Today, I continue to enjoy a similar experience on my computer by using a [mechanical keyboard](http://deskthority.net/wiki/Mechanical_keyboard).

 ### So, what's a mechanical keyboard?